Freedom of Information

 If the last judgement is complex, the Act provides for extra time to be taken and we would notify you if that is needed.

-The Information Commissioner has recognised that, since 2002, structured websites have come to perform much of the function that the Publication Scheme was originally intended to fulfil.
-For the Royal Mint, the public website is the source of the majority of information covered by the model Publication Scheme.
+The Information Commissioner has recognised that, since 2002, structured websites have come to perform much of the function that the Model Publication Scheme (required under section 19 of the Act) was originally intended to fulfil.

 The model Publication Scheme defines seven Classes of Information that public authorities should publish, as follows: